Osseous Surgery Plano, TX

 In some cases, when the gum pocket does not respond to other procedures such as scaling and root planing, osseous surgery may be needed to reduce the pocket depth and prevent the future build-up of plaque and bacteria.

 Sometimes called gum pocket surgery or gingivectomy, osseous surgery involves smoothing and reshaping the affected bone and reducing the gum pocket, making it difficult for bacteria to survive.
-It will eliminate the existing bacteria and infection, stop the decay process, and prevent any further damage.
+It will eliminate bacteria and infection, stop decay, and prevent further damage.

 After Your Surgery

-A soft diet is recommended for several days after your osseous surgery.
+We recommend a soft diet for several days after your osseous surgery.
 You should continue with a normal oral hygiene routine.
-You will notice that it is actually easier for you to care for your teeth now.
+You will notice that it is easier to care for your teeth now.
 For further instruction, Dr. Dean will provide personalized post-treatment instructions on a patient-by-patient basis.

 Osseous Surgery FAQs